 Portfolio diversification is one of the most crucial elements to help your retirement investments withstand cyclical economic downturns and bearish stock market conditions.
-Investing in precious metals such as gold, silver and similar global commodities provide an important hedge against market volatility and rising inflation.
+Investing in precious metals such as gold, silver, and similar global commodities provides an important hedge against market volatility and rising inflation.

 3 Steps to Investing in Precious Metals

-- Make purchases.
-Once you’ve decided on purchasing certain precious metals, Rocket Dollar will arrange for payments through your SDIRA, as well as facilitate transfer of purchased metals to eligible repositories.
+Make purchases.
+Once you’ve decided on purchasing certain precious metals, Rocket Dollar will arrange for payments through your SDIRA, as well as facilitate the transfer of purchased metals to eligible repositories.

 Before adding precious metals to their portfolios, retirement investors should take into account these five considerations:

-- Fees and ongoing costs.
-Unlike some investment classes, there can be many additional fees or ongoing costs associated with purchase of precious metals, including transaction, wire, transportation and storage fees.
+Fees and ongoing costs.
+Unlike some investment classes, there can be many additional fees or ongoing costs associated with the purchase of precious metals, including transaction, wire, transportation, and storage fees.

 Valuations.
 Historically, rarity has largely determined the price of gold and silver.
 Today, values are determined by supply and demand, as well as global macroeconomic trends and fluctuations in the value of the U.S. dollar.

 Liquidity.
 Investments in precious metals typically are a long-term play, which could impact investor liquidity for additional financial endeavors.
 However, gold is considered an extremely liquid asset due to its high volume of trading in physical and futures markets.